jep9731/jep9731/README.md

 # Hi, I'm Joshua Pasaye
-**Clinical Research Data Scientist | MS in Data Science Candidate**
+**Senior Service Line Analyst | MS in Data Science – Northwestern University**

 Welcome to my GitHub!
-I'm a data-driven professional passionate about transforming complex datasets into actionable insights.
-Currently completing my Master's in Data Science at Northwestern University while working as a Clinical Research Coordinator, where I leverage analytics to drive decision-making and optimize research operations.
+I'm a healthcare data professional with a background in clinical research analytics and a Master of Science in Data Science from Northwestern University.
+I specialize in translating complex clinical and operational data into actionable insights that drive decision-making across health systems.

 ---